Free COVID-19 testing available in Catoosa County

-People who live in the Northwest Georgia community will be offered free COVID-19 testing at the Catoosa County Senior Center on Friday, May 8, and Friday, May 15.
+People who live in the Northwest Georgia community will be offered free COVID-19 testing at the Catoosa County Senior Center on Friday, May 15.
 The tests are for people who have been screened and scheduled.

 Testing will be performed by Georgia Department of Public Health nurses and staff at the Catoosa County Senior Center, 44 Catoosa Circle, from 9 a.m. to 4 p.m.
 Logistical support will be provided by Catoosa County Emergency Management, with security and traffic support from the Catoosa County Sheriff’s Office.